shridharkr/circuit-oneops/components/cookbooks/f5-bigip/README.md

 Description
 ===========

-Configured a netscaler with lbvserver/pool and vserver/vservice
+Configured a f5-bigip with lbvserver/pool and vserver/vservice

 Changes
 =======